Concepts

 The artifact graph

-Every change — a blueprint — progresses through four artifacts in dependency order:
+Every change — a blueprint — progresses through artifacts in dependency order.
+The shipped contractor-base schema defines four:

 proposal ──┬── requirements ──┬── tasks